top of page

 • Insufficient rest areas

-• Theft and vandalism, especially during overnight stops
+• Theft and vandalism, particularly during overnight stops

-Despite being essential workers during the pandemic, truckers say they now feel abandoned and unprotected.
+Despite their essential role during the pandemic, many truckers feel abandoned and unprotected.

 Solutions Truckers Want to See